2012 South American Rugby Championship "B"

 The Confederación Sudamericana de Rugby (CONSUR) B Division Championship in Valencia, Venezuela was played out during September 2012.
-The Championship will double as a 2015 Rugby World Cup qualifier, with the winner to play against the 2012 NACRA Caribbean champions, Bermuda, for the right to playoff against Brazil.
-The winner of this final match will be promoted to the 2013 CONSUR Division "A" Championship.
+The championship doubled as a 2015 Rugby World Cup qualifier, with the winner to play against the 2012 NACRA Caribbean champions, Bermuda, for the right to playoff against Brazil.
+The winner of this final match would be promoted to the 2013 CONSUR Division "A" Championship.

 Paraguay were crowned champions, after going through their three matches undefeated, against Venezuela, Colombia and Peru.